 There are so many ways to enjoy what Cape Town has to offer without spending a fortune.
-This festive season, be kind to your pocket and make the most of Cape Town without breaking the bank.
+Be kind to your pocket and make the most of Cape Town without breaking the bank.
 Here are 50 things to do in Cape Town for R50 or less.

-To save even more money on your trip, get hold of an City Pass card for generous discounts or free entry to Cape Town’s top attractions
+To save even more money on your trip, get hold of a City Pass card for generous discounts or free entry to Cape Town’s top attractions

 GO HIPPO SPOTTING, ELAND VIEWING AND BIRD WATCHING IN RONDEVLEI NATURE RESERVE